School Bus Involved in Fatal Iowa Fire was Previously Part of a Recall

 Hire an Attorney with the Resources to Take on Large Companies

-When hiring an attorney to represent you in your commercial vehicle claim, it is important that they have the resources to take on the trucking company and its insurers.
+When hiring an attorney to represent you in your commercial vehicle accident claim, it is important that they have the resources to take on the trucking company and its insurers.

 Thomas J. Henry employs a team of more than 100 attorneys, all of whom are ready to take the fight to the trucking company responsible for your accident.
 Further, these attorneys are backed by the financial resources only a large firm like Thomas J. Henry can provide.

-This means they have access to the latest technology and will have the money to fight out the long fight, all the way through trial if necessary.
+This means they have access to the latest technology and will have the money to fight the long fight, all the way through trial if necessary.

 Hire an Attorney Who Operates on a Contingency-Fee Basis